openmediatransport/.github/profile/README.md

 Discovery can use either DNS-SD are multicast UDP discovery protocol, or a dedicated Discovery Server using TCP where multicast is not possible.

 Send names are in the format **DEVICENAME (Source Name)** where DEVICENAME is typically either the name of the computer (for computer sources) or a unique device name (in the case of hardware encoders).

+Discovery Server documention can be found at https://github.com/openmediatransport/OMTDiscoveryServer

+## Advanced Concepts

+### Video Quality Control

+A Sender can choose from three quality levels for video: Low, Medium and High.
+(See the [Features / Video](#video) section for the bandwidth requirements of each).

+If set to Default, the Sender will initially select Medium quality.

+In this default mode, Receivers are permitted to request a preferred quality via the **Suggested Quality** API.

+The maximum quality selected amongst all receivers will then be selected by the Sender.

+### Networking / Firewall Requirements

+Open Media Transport exclusively sends audio and video via TCP.
+Each sender listens on a single port and each receiver may open up to two connections to that sender for separate audio and video streams.

+The sender port range is between 6600 to 6800 by default.

+DNS-SD discovery is via the operating system built in service listening on UDP port 5353 (Bonjour on Mac, Avahi on Linux).

+Alternatively when using the Discovery Server, all communication is via TCP, with the server listening on port 6399 by default.

 ## Developer Guide